-The Roses Initiative grew out of our TRUTH Program and our commitment to support trans girls of color.
+The Roses Program grew out of our TRUTH Program and our commitment to support trans girls of color.

 - We know Black and brown trans girls often experience higher levels of violence at home, school, and work.